Heartlands High School

 London Borough of Haringey

-8 FE secondary school for 1,080 pupils, with an integrated specialist facility for 25 autistic students
+8 FE secondary school, with an integrated specialist faculty for autistic students

 Heartlands High School in Haringey, London opened in 2010 as a new-build flagship of the Government’s Building Schools for the Future programme.
 With tp bennett appointed, the approach was to make the school aspirational, with the feel of both a university and a workplace.